opendocsg/slw-judgments-backfill/2011_SGHC_181/report.md

 _Are the plaintiffs “creditors” within the meaning of s 210(3) of the Companies Act?_

 26     I turn next to consider the meaning of the word “creditors” in s 210(3) of the Companies Act.
 The word is not defined in the Companies Act.
 Courts elsewhere have adopted different interpretations of the word.
-A summary of the relevant case law may be found in _Pacrim Investments Pte Ltd v Tan Mui Keow Claire and another_ [2010] SGHC 134 at [24]–[31] and in _Australian Corporation Law: Principles and Practice_ (Butterworths, Looseleaf Ed, 1991, November 2010 issue) at para 5.1.0035.
+A summary of the relevant case law may be found in _Pacrim Investments Pte Ltd v Tan Mui Keow Claire and another_ <span class="citation">[2010] SGHC 134</span> at [24]–[31] and in _Australian Corporation Law: Principles and Practice_ (Butterworths, Looseleaf Ed, 1991, November 2010 issue) at para 5.1.0035.

 27     On one view, “creditors” may refer to all persons who have claims which may be admitted to proof in the winding up of the company (see _Re Glendale Land Development (in liq)_ (1982) ACLC 562 at 564; followed in _Re Huon Valley Springs Pty Ltd (Receivers and Managers appointed)_ (1986) 10 ACLR 883).
 Applying this view in the context of the relevant legislation in Singapore, unliquidated tort claimants such as the plaintiffs would not be “creditors” within the meaning of s 210(3) of the Companies Act.
 This is because s 327(2) of the Companies Act provides that, in the winding up of an insolvent company, the same rules that prevail in relation to bankrupt persons are applicable with regard to, _inter alia_ , the debts that are provable.
 Reference must then be made to the Bankruptcy Act (Cap 20, 2009 Rev Ed) (“the Bankruptcy Act”) to determine whether unliquidated tort claims may be provable in the winding up of an insolvent company.
 Section 87(1) of the Bankruptcy Act provides, in effect, that such claims shall not be provable: